 Every developer sets out to write bug-free code that runs as it should, meets client requirements, and doesn’t expose sensitive data.
-Unfortunately, time constraints, inexperience, and inattention lead to the release of applications full of security vulnerabilities.
+Unfortunately, time constraints, inexperience, and inattention result in the release of applications rife with security vulnerabilities.

-Attackers use every trick in the book to exploit those weaknesses and find a way to manipulate the application for various purposes.
+Attackers use every trick in the book to exploit those weaknesses and manipulate the application for various purposes.
 Defending code against static and dynamic attacks becomes easier when you employ techniques designed to close the loopholes hackers like to go after.

-Static cyber attacks target security vulnerabilities in systems and software caused by design, configuration, or implementation flaws.
+Static cyberattacks target security vulnerabilities in systems and software resulting from design, configuration, or implementation flaws.
 Examples of static cyberattacks include:

-Attackers inject malicious code into applications and systems by exploiting vulnerabilities resulting from bad coding practices, including logic flaws.
+Attackers inject malicious code into applications and systems by exploiting vulnerabilities caused by poor coding practices, including logic flaws.
 One example is a developer failing to add input validation to a text field on a web form.
-Once malware gains access to the application, it can spread to other sensitive organizational areas, potentially leading to issues such as data breaches.
+Once malware gains access to the application, it can spread to other sensitive organizational systems, potentially leading to data breaches.

 Buffers are sequential sections of memory that contain information, such as character strings or arrays.
 Attackers attempt to write outside the bounds of the allocated memory, resulting in data corruption, a crashed program, or the execution of malicious code.